-Only have one weekend to rendezvous with the river city?
+Only have one weekend in Brisbane to rendezvous with the river city?
 Tick off the big-ticket items and sneak in a few surprises with this itinerary.

 6pm – Sundowners and laneway eats

 You can’t get much more central – or comfortable – than the tech-savvy NEXT hotel, overlooking Queen Street Mall.

 After check-in – skipping the queue thanks to a virtual check-in on your smartphone, if you please – and a sundowner at the pool bar, slip downstairs to The Survey Co. in Burnett Lane for dinner.